-As we have already discussed, consultants are utilized throughout various industries as a result of having a specialized expertise or unique knowledge of a product, service, concept, etc. As a new factoring broker, you will need to gain such expertise in factoring and several related areas of asset-based finance if you want to be a true professional.
+Welcome to IACFB and Factoring.
+Consultants are utilized throughout various industries as a result of having a specialized expertise or unique knowledge of a product, service, concept, etc. As a new factoring broker, you will need to gain such expertise in factoring and several related areas of asset-based finance if you want to be a true professional.
 The more you understand about the industry and the more knowledge you accumulate, the more valuable you become to small business owners as well as to your important sources of referral such as bank lending officers and accounting professionals.
 In short, you need to know your stuff.